Diego195200/data_analysis/PANDAS functions, methods, objects.md

 # Useful information

+* How can we know all different values a column can contain?
+With the `unique()` method
+* The process of cleaning data is called wrangling or munging
+* The accessor for the string methods on values of a DF is `str`; `df.Column.str`
 * this: `print` is a function, this: `print()` is the **invocation** of the function
 * We can't use sets to create Series.
 If we have sets, we have to convert to another type, like a list
 * Numpy is a dependency of Pandas.
 Some objects are built into Numpy objects